ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-important-widgets/power-widgets/repeater-containers/accessing-live-widget-data-fro.html.markdown

         calcGrandTotal();
     }

-    _widget

-Note that the object is a useful one and can be used in any Event Handler to get the active widget that the event is handling at that time.
+Note that the `_widget` object is a useful one and can be used in any Event Handler to get the active widget that the event is handling at that time.